Local government: why it matters

 If you would like to take action on a political issue, we can provide advice and support.
 We can:

 We can also give talks on political engagement to meetings.
 Contact us at email@example.com.

 Please let us know if you contact a politician.
 That might be your MP, MSP (Scotland), AM (Wales) or a member of the House of Lords.
 Please complete this short form to record political engagement (offsite link).
 This will help us keep track of who has been contacted and on which issues.

 If you are going to meet one of your elected representatives, please help us increase our impact by briefing yourself on other current Quaker concerns before the meeting.

 We attend some of the political parties' conferences every year.
 We often go as part of a delegation with other churches.

-We regularly respond to government consultations, write briefings on legislation being considered, and send letters to the government.
-Depending on the issue, this can be jointly with other organisations, or can be on behalf of Quakers in Britain.
-You can find the most recent statements and government submissions from our Quaker concerns page.
+We respond to government consultations, brief MPs and others on legislation, and send letters to the government.
+Sometimes we do this jointly with other organisations.
+You can find our most recent statements and government submissions from our Quaker concerns page.

-We work on political issues to do with the UK Parliament in Westminster, the Scottish Parliament, the Welsh Assembly and local councils.
+We work to engage the UK Parliament in Westminster, the Scottish Parliament, the Welsh Assembly and local councils.
 We also work with the Quaker Council for European Affairs (off-site link) on Europe-wide issues.